tbrunsch/Hippodamus/README.md

 The first point is especially important because, by default, the coordinator will wait until all of its handles have completed or stopped.
 This behavior is described by the enum value `WaitMode.UNTIL_TERMINATION_REQUESTED`.
 As explained above, this does not necessarily mean that all of the coordinator's tasks have terminated.
 Hence, the coordinator is not a strict nursery by default.
 However, you can set the wait mode to `WaitMode.UNTIL_TERMINATION` when configuring the coordinator (see Section [Configuring Coordinators](#configuring-coordinators)).
 In that case, the coordinator will not terminate as long as some of its tasks are still being executed.

 Hippodamus offers a way for tasks to query whether they have been stopped or not giving them a chance to react to a stop request.
-For this, the tasks have to implement one of the functional interfaces `dd.kms.hippodamus.exceptions.StoppableExceptionalCallable` or `dd.kms.hippodamus.exceptions.StoppableExceptionalRunnable`.
+For this, the tasks have to implement one of the functional interfaces `dd.kms.hippodamus.api.exceptions.StoppableExceptionalCallable` or `dd.kms.hippodamus.api.exceptions.StoppableExceptionalRunnable`.
 The method of both interfaces gets the stop flag as a `Supplier<Boolean>`.
 This flag can be polled by the task.

 ## Stopping Coordinators